AkshithGandla/Serverless-OTP-system-frontend/README.md

 ### Frontend

 - Clone this repository to your computer
-- Go to the Frontend folder and install all the dependencies using `npm install`.
+- Open the main directory and install all the dependencies using `npm install`.
 - Start the application using `npm run`.

 ### Backend